azurecitadel/azurecitadel.github.io/workshops/terraform/lab8.md

 * Change the username
 * Save and quit (`CTRL`+`S`, `CTRL`+`Q`)
 * Export ARM_CLIENT_ID and ARM_CLIENT_SECRET environment variables
-    * Set to the Terraform service principal's app ID and password (values in terraform-labs/provider.tf)
+    * Set the environment variables to the Terraform Service Principal's app ID and password (the values in the terraform-labs/provider.tf)
     * Example: `export ARM_CLIENT_ID="00000000-0000-0000-0000-000000000000"
-    * Optionally add to your ~/.bashrc
+    * Optionally you can add it to your ~/.bashrc

 * Run through the Terraform workflow
     * `terraform get`